marph91/jimmy/docs/index.md

 ```

 1. Export/backup notes from your note application
-2. Run `jimmy`, which converts your notes to markdown
+2. Run `jimmy`, which converts your notes to Markdown
 3. Import the result to Joplin/Obsidian or even use any editor like VSCode

 For detailed instructions, see the page of the specific format.